 Shocking Shark Videos That Turn What We Know Upside Down!

 Nature is surprising.
-Here’s is a twist on predator versus prey.
+Here’s a twist on predator versus prey.
 Great White Sharks hunt seals for prey, but it also appears that seals hunt sharks!

 I hope you enjoyed our children’s book list for Shark Week!